Associate Professor of Anthropology

 Selected Publications and Activities

-To Live and Die Like a Man: Embodiment and the Construction of Masculinities in Cairo, Egypt, under contract with Stanford University Press.
+Live and Die Like a Man: Gender Dynamics in Urban Egypt, Stanford University Press, 2013.

 "Mobility, liminality, and embodiment in Urban Egypt," American Ethnologist, vol. 38, 4, Nov., 2011.